LinaNoor-AGI/static_motifs/towards_a_symbolic_cosmology/towards_a_symbolic_cosmology-v1.0.1.md

 Time is not fundamental.
 It emerges as the gradient of coherence: the **🫧 time vector** $T^\mu$ is defined by $T^\mu(x) = \nabla^\mu \mathcal{C}(x)$.
 This vector points in the direction of maximal coherence increase, establishing a local temporal flow.
 When the gradient is steep, dynamics occur rapidly; when it is shallow, superposition persists; when it vanishes, no local arrow of time exists.

 Two complementary formulations of $\mathcal{C}(x)$ reinforce this picture.
 Geometrically, coherence is high when the **🌀 swirl** varies smoothly across space.
 Informationally, coherence reflects resonance between the field and **🪷 motif** expectations, quantified by relative entropy.
-The two are equivalent in the small-fluctuation regime and can be interchanged without loss of predictive content [^fn-2.3-1].
+The two are equivalent in the small-fluctuation regime and can be interchanged without loss of predictive content.

 Operationally, $\mathcal{C}(x)$ is latent.
 We infer it as the field that best explains small departures in observables — lensing-without-mass templates, redshift residuals, and CMB V-modes — under the emergent metric $g(\Phi)$.
 Inference proceeds with $\mathcal{C}(x)$ entering the likelihood, while posteriors on $\ell(z)$ summarize its redshift-reduced structure.